dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/develop-in-the-cloud.md

 The dbt Cloud IDE offers several [keyboard shortcuts](/docs/cloud/dbt-cloud-ide/keyboard-shortcuts) and [editing features](/docs/cloud/dbt-cloud-ide/ide-user-interface#editing-features) for faster and more efficient data platform development and governance:

 - Syntax highlighting for SQL: Makes it easy to distinguish different parts of your code, reducing syntax errors and enhancing readability.
+- AI co-pilot &mdash; Use [dbt Assist](/docs/cloud/dbt-assist), a powerful AI co-pilot feature, to generate documentation, metrics, semantic models, and tests for your dbt SQL and Python models.
 - Auto-completion: Suggests table names, arguments, and column names as you type, saving time and reducing typos.
 - Code [formatting and linting](/docs/cloud/dbt-cloud-ide/lint-format): Help standardize and fix your SQL code effortlessly.
 - Navigation tools: Easily move around your code, jump to specific lines, find and replace text, and navigate between project files.